vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-automation/New-vRAGroup.md

 New-vRAGroup -groupId $orgId -orgId $orgId -serviceDefinitionId $serviceDefinitionId -orgRole $orgRole -serviceRole $serviceRole
 ```

-This example adds a group in VMware Aria Automation by groupId and orgId and assisgnes the required orgRole only.
+This example adds a group in VMware Aria Automation by groupId and orgId and assigns the required orgRole only.

 Note: This cmdlet currently only supports a single serviceRole.